mowday/4DV119-AppliedIOT/README.md

 ### Environment setup

 First up is getting the machine working, and to do so I followed the [Getting Started guide from Pycom](https://docs.pycom.io/gettingstarted/).
 I am running on a Macbook Pro 2019 running macOS 11.4 (Big Sur).
 I already had NodeJS installed in my machine which is a pre-requistes and decided to use VSCode as it's my preferred choice of IDE.
 That did however prove to not be completely straight forward.
 Following the guide I installed the [Pymakr plugin](https://marketplace.visualstudio.com/items?itemName=pycom.Pymakr) and seeing as I already had NodeJS installed I thought I would be golden.
-But after installing the plugin nothing happens, and all commands fails:
+But after installing the plugin nothing happens, and all commands fails with the error:

-#TODO - Insert image here
+> command 'pymakr.connect' not found

 After some fiddling around it turns out you need one more thing on Mac, xcode.
 So I installed XCode on my machine and presto, all working as intended.